SwiftDil/swiftdil-postman/README.md

 }
 ```

-Saving Postman variables in this way is a partten we follow for the subsequent AP calls but will be ommitted from this point onwards for brevity.
+Saving Postman variables in this way is a pattern we follow for the subsequent API calls but will be ommitted from this point onwards for brevity.

 ## Screen Customer